cloudwatt/applications/bundle-xenial-glusterfs-multi-dc/README_EN.md

 The stack will be automatically generated (you can see its progress by clicking on its name).
 When all modules become green, the creation will be complete.
 You can then go to the "Instances" menu to find the floating IP, or simply refresh the current page and check the Overview tab for a handy link.

 If you've reached this point, you're already done!
-Go enjoy Mail!
+Go enjoy GlusterFS!

 ## Enjoy